ghcpuman902/manglekuo.com/posts/android-lang-xml-search.md

 [Demo](https://next.manglekuo.com/androidlangxmlsearch/index.html)

-This project allows you to search through the translations xml files cames with the Android 8 OS, but you can use it with any Android source code.
+This project allows you to search through the translations xml files came with the Android 8 OS, but you can use it with any Android source code.

 They came in the form of XML files, and the file structure will look something like this: